|

 You can see four highlighted members' names.
 Two are private variables' names today and str.
 Module1 is name of the class.
 Main is name of method that is single method in the simple class.

 Now we are ready to compile the simple code in .NET environment.
 We may get ConsoleApplication1.exe executable file as a result of compilation.
 What is inside in the executable?
 Why do people say we need to hide our .NET stuff?
-The software tools like: .NET reflection, ILDASM.exe, and .NET decompilers can freely show down your .NET code, AKA 'your intellectual property'.

 The .NET Framework SDK ships with a disassembler utility called ILDasm that allows you to decompile .NET assemblies into IL (Intermediate Language) Assembly Language statements.
 To decompile the ConsoleApplication1.exe file start ILDasm on the command line.
 Take a look what we got after the decompilation: